Cleveland Browns vs. Minnesota Vikings NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Cleveland and its opponents have combined for 53 points or more just one time this year.
+- Cleveland and its opponents have scored at least 52 points just two times this year.

-- Minnesota's games have gone over 53 points in just one opportunity this season.
+- Minnesota has combined with its opponents to score more than 52 points in one game this season.

-- The combined points per game average of the two teams, 57.7, is 4.7 points more than Sunday's over/under.
+- The two teams combine to average 57.7 points per game, 5.7 more than the total in this contest.

-- The 46 combined points per game that these two squads have allowed this season are seven fewer than the 53 over/under in this contest.
+- This contest's over/under is six points greater than the 46 these two squads combine to allow per game this season.

-- The average total in Browns games this season is 49.2, 3.8 points fewer than Sunday's over/under of 53.
+- The average total in Browns games this season is 49.2, 2.8 points fewer than Sunday's total of 52.

 Browns stats and trends